matsfunk/pxt-oocsi-test/README.md

 After the call to `oocsi.get()`, you will have a string value which you might need to convert into a boolean or number value, depending on what you have sent.

 And that's it.
-Here comes a full example:
+You are ready now for a few small examples:

 ## Full example